 GIVING BACK – Giving back is all part of the process.
 After my playing days, I coached (head coach) for Upland High School freshman baseball team.
 I coached with my brother and two friends.
 It was one of the funnest things I have ever done, and I had a couple kids who eventually went pro.
 The freshman team was a challenge.
 At first, I was a hard core kind of coach, very demanding, and the first half of our season was mediocre.

-After my playing days came to an end, I later coached two years (assistant coach) at Pomona College in California.
-Pomona College was a prestigious school where the kids all had high SAT scores (16o0 range).
+After my playing days came to an end, I also later coached two years (assistant coach) at Pomona College in California.
+Pomona College was a prestigious school where the kids all had high SAT scores (1600 range).
 They were all very smart and talented.
 I coached under Paul Savdgis, who was a great coach whom I really admired and totally respect.
 His knowledge and passion for the game (and for his players) were both inspiring and contagious.
-He is still coaching today at Azusa Pacific University (last I checked) and he really know the game like few others.
+He is still coaching today at Azusa Pacific University (last I checked) and he really knew the game like few others.